Autism Spectrum Disorder - Asperger syndrome

 Autism Spectrum Disorder -Asperger syndrome - is not a disease or illness.
 A person does not 'catch' it or 'recover' from it.
 It affects people all of their lives.
 People with Autism Spectrum Disorder have problems with social skills, communicating with others, and with behaviour.

-Children, young people and adults with Asperger syndrome can think well and learn about lots of things as easily as other people, but they have problems:
+Most children, young people and adults with Autism Spectrum Disorder can think well and learn about lots of things as easily as other people, but they have problems:

 - when they try to communicate with others

 - with social skills

 As they get older, they may find they are better able to manage the behaviours that cause problems, and become more skillful at communicating with others.